thoughtbot/maybe_haskell/book/other-types/io/other-instances.md

 ```

 Notice that the second `readFile` does not depend on the result of the first.
-Both `readFile` actions produce values that are combined *at-once* using the
+Both `readFile` actions produce values that are combined *at once* using the
 pure function `diff`.
 We can make this lack of dependency explicit and bring the
 expression closer to what it would look like without `IO` values by using
 `Applicative`: